ChidoEfobi/Sentinel-Incident-Response-Automation-Lab-SOAR-/README.md

 ---

 ## Key Takeaways
-- Detection alone is not enough — automation is critical at scale
+- Detection alone is not enough.
+Automation is critical at scale
 - RBAC and permissions are foundational to SOAR success
 - Incident enrichment significantly reduces analyst investigation time
 - Even small cloud environments are constantly targeted